 How to Add Customer Attribute Programmatically in Magento 2?

-This article will guide you how to add customer attribute in Magento 2 programatically.
-Please follow our previous article to create a simple module which we will use to demo coding for this lesson and how to create the setup script classes.
-In this article, we will use the sample module Mageplaza_HelloWorld
+This article will guide you on how to add customer attributes in Magento 2 programmatically.
+Please follow our previous article to create a simple module that we will use to demo coding for this lesson and how to create the setup script classes.
+In this article, we will use the sample module Mageplaza_HelloWorld and the InstallDataclass.

 Recommend:

-Use Magento 2 Customer Attributes to adding extra attribute fields to collect valuable customer information on registration or account page.
+Use Magento 2 Customer Attributes to add extra attribute fields to collect valuable customer information on the registration or account page.

 Customer Attributes for Magento 2